altaga/Project-Apollo/Tech-Docs/READMETest.md

 <br>

 <div style="text-align:justify">
-The platform will ask you to access the camera to be able to scan the QR, you press Allow.
+The platform will ask you to access the camera to be able to scan the QR, press Allow.
 </div>

 <br>